 About ColumbiaColumbia, between Washington, D.C., and Baltimore, is a planned community of villages designed to improve living and to shape urban growth.
 It was started in 1966 by visionary developer James Rouse and the first residents arrived in 1967.
 The town includes residential areas, schools, churches, hospitals, shopping centers, industries and recreation.

 The Merriweather Post Pavilion, designed by noted architect Frank Gehry, presents popular music concerts in summer.

-ShoppingThe Mall in Columbia, which is reached via the Columbia Town Center exit off US 29, encompasses more than 200 shops and restaurants including JCPenney, Lord & Taylor, Macy's, Nordstrom and Sears.
+ShoppingThe Mall in Columbia, which is reached via the Columbia Town Center exit off US 29, encompasses more than 200 shops, services and restaurants including JCPenney, Macy's and Nordstrom.

 Things to Do Howard County Center of African American Culture

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.